macrotex/docker-patchman/README.md

    NOTE: patchman.db must be owned by www-data:root

 3. Script to setup the database and create admin user.
 This script exits with success code "0" if the database is already created or exists.
 ```
    docker exec -it patchman bash

    /root/setup-db.sh 		# Create admin user
 ```

+## Configuration

+### Servername

+Will use HOSTNAME unless SERVERNAME environment is defined.
+SERVERNAME should be fully-qualified.

+### SSL certificate and private key

+Must be mapped to

+    cetificate:  /etc/ssl/certs/server.pem
+    private key: /etc/ssl/private/server.key

 ## Turning on Debug mode